thevisgroup/CGVC-Website/README.md

 The repository is read-only for non-maintainers, in order to make changes you need to be invited as a maintainer:

-1. Email Bob (robert.laramee"at"nottingham.ac.uk)
+1. Email Kai (kai.xu"at"nottingham.ac.uk), or
-2. Email the last CGVC maintainer(s).
+2. Contact the chair of the [previous CGVC conference](https://cgvc.org.uk/).

 ### Submit changes